Infinity8sailor/next-blogger/README.md

   - [ ] Users
   - [X] Authors
   - [ ] Quotes
+- [ ] Template Support
+  - [ ] Templates should be plugable ( No idea as of now )
+  - [ ] Can be added to blocks as it has those partial blocks.

 # Features and Updates
 - [ ] Reading time to be displayed.
 - [ ] Quotes Feature.

+# Things To Note
+- [ ] If you make any change to tina folder in this repo, Please, copy past that folder to Content-Repo to avoid any schema or content issues.